 The original school opened at Camp Hill, close to the city centre, in 1883 and moved to Kings Heath in 1956 because the original site was proving too small for a growing school.
-Camp Hill is a small and friendly community – where expectations and standards are high, and where a well-rounded education helps to prepare boys for the challenges and opportunities of adult life.
+Camp Hill is a warm and welcoming community – where expectations and standards are high, and where a well-rounded education helps to prepare boys for the challenges and opportunities of adult life.
 Camp Hill Boys shares a beautiful campus with our sister school and can genuinely claim to be one of the highest achieving and best equipped schools in the country.

 These views of the school were supported by Ofsted reports in 2000, 2006 and 2009 which judged the school to be “outstanding”.
 More importantly, the Inspectors found that Camp Hill was committed to go on improving, stating it has a “relentless pursuit of excellence in all aspects of the school’s work”.

 Hopefully, our website will give you a flavour of our school.
 Education for able boys should be about challenge and enjoyment.
 They should feel supported and cared for as they grow up in a community which expects and delivers the highest standards.